OAuth 2.0 Basics

 Token request

-Here we assume that the user agent receives the redirection response form the authorization server.
-It would send the following request (folded for readability) to the client (message #11).
+Here, we assume that the user agent receives the redirection response from the authorization server.
+It then sends the following request (folded for readability) to the client (Step 13).

 Host: client.example.org

-The client would extract the value of the code parameter, craft a token request with the value and send it to the authorization server as follows (folded for readability). https://as.example.com/token is the token endpoint URI in this tutorial (message #12).
+The client extracts the value of the code parameter, crafts a token request using this value, and sends it to the authorization server as follows (folded for readability).
+In this tutorial, https://as.example.com/token is the token endpoint URI (Step 14).

 POST /token HTTP/1.1